HenkKin/DataAccessClient/README.md

 ### (Breaking) Changes

 #### 7.0.1: Added option to disable UtcDateTimePropertyEntityBehavior
-#### Future 8.0.0: Removed UtcDateTimePropertyEntityBehavior options and properties with types DateTime and Nullable DateTime no longer default to Utc.
+#### 8.0.1: Removed UtcDateTimePropertyEntityBehavior options and properties with types DateTime and Nullable DateTime no longer default to Utc.
+THIS IS A BREAKING CHANGE.
 You have to do that in your own modelbuilder with a convention.

 For example
 ```csharp